 The Borrego Experience website is sponsored by the Borrego Village Association partner organizations who are working together to create and sustain a thriving and attractive community, surrounded by Anza-Borrego Desert State Park, where residents enjoy a quality lifestyle, prosperous businesses meet community needs, and tourism enhances the character and well-being of our village.
 This project is made possible by a Neighborhood Reinvestment Program grant from the County of San Diego Board of Supervisors.
 To learn more about the Borrego Village Association, who we are and what we do please visit BorregoVillageAssociation.org

 If you live here, sign up and share your local knowledge and nominate places and events that offer visitors the most authentic, fun, and interesting experiences that Borrego Springs has to offer.
 It's FREE of charge to be included on BorregoExperience.com.

 Thank you for contacting Jim Dion and Wade Beane with any questions regarding the website

-This website was made possible by a Neighborhood Reinvestment Program grant from the County of San Diego, Board of Supervisors.
+This website is made possible by a Neighborhood Reinvestment Program grant from the County of San Diego Board of Supervisors.